spacelift-io/user-documentation/docs/concepts/run/README.md

 ![](../../assets/screenshots/01DTD3M6DVC7VKQGJ72PCSEBKD_·_End-to-end_testing.png)

 The other scenario is just **running out of available workers**.
-If you're using the public worker pool, you can track its availability on our [status page](https://spacelift.statuspage.io/).
+If you're using the public worker pool, you can track its availability on our [status page](https://spacelift.statuspage.io/){: rel="nofollow"}.
 In particular, you should look at a system metric called _Public worker queuing time._ It indicates how long has the oldest run spent in the queue since becoming eligible for processing:

 ![](../../assets/screenshots/Spacelift_Status.png)